neontflame/neontflame/README.md

 # Basically, Kind of a Big Deal
 - not actually a big deal

+## huh ?
+i'm just a guy doing Some Stuff on the internet, including Games, Modding games, and a few other things, like sites.
+Take a look around, something might Interest you

 # So What's My Deal?
 - expertise in fucking around and finding out
-- i know a bit of some stuff here and there, mainly:
+- i know a few languages here and there:
     - Haxe
+    - GDScript
     - ActionScript 3
     - PHP
     - HTML/CSS